Warranty & Return Policy

 Attention to detail… You don’t want to take any shortcuts when you will be at the mercy of the elements.
 The products we manufacture have the best possible quality, and are built to last.
 We take pride in making something durable and innovative, and we stand behind it.
 Your success is our success.

-No-Questions-Asked Return Policy: If you are not 100% satisfied with your purchase or pre-order of the Wind Instrument RB or Air Link, just return the unit in original condition or cancel a pre-order within 14 days for a full refund.
-(Within 14 days of the product being received or the original pre-order, whichever is earliest.)
-There is no restocking fee.
-For cancelling pre-orders, we order parts and incur manufacturing, equipment and labor costs based on your order.
-So beyond 14 days, like many retailers, we offer a full store credit, exchange or gift certificate.
+No-Questions-Asked Return Policy: If you are not 100% satisfied with your purchase or pre-order of the Wind Instrument RB or Air Link, just return the unit in original condition within 14 days of delivery for a full refund.

 Warranty in plain language: We guarantee that your Wind Instrument RB or Air Link is free from defects in manufacturing and assembly for two years from when you receive it.
 For something with moving parts that generates its own renewable power outside in a range of weather conditions while keeping electronics safe and waterproof, that is pretty impressive.
 For earlier models, as shown on the box there was a one-year warranty.